jinuue/FLIPTACTOE/README.md

 + **Animated Background:** Includes floating X's and O's in the background for added visual interest.
 + **How To Play Popup:** Instructions are provided to players at the beginning of the game.

-## Getting Started

-### Prerequisites
-To run Flip Tac Toe, you only need a modern web browser.
-No additional software or libraries are required.

 ### Technical Dependencies

 + **HTML5:** For structuring the game's content.